Radiologic Technology, Associate in Applied Science Degree

 - Evaluates radiographs for technical quality

-- Assumes care for physical and psychological needs of patients during examinations
+- Assumes care for physical and psychological needs of patients during examinations and procedures

 - Practices aseptic techniques as necessary